The Sirius Courage Award

-SGT Creamer was a military working dog handler.
+SGT.
+Creamer was a military working dog handler.
 On January 12, 2011, she was killed in Afghanistan by an IED.
-SGT Creamer is the first woman military dog handler to be killed in action in the history of the United States.
+SGT.
+Creamer is the first woman military dog handler to be killed in action during the Iraq and Afghanistan wars.

-Petty Officer Douangdara and his canine partner Bart, assigned to an East Coast SEAL Team, were killed on August 6, 2011 in a crash of their helicopter in Afghanistan along with 29 other American service members.
+Petty Officer Douangdara and his K9, “Bart,” assigned to SEAL Team 6, were killed on August 6, 2011 in a crash of their helicopter in Afghanistan along with 29 other American service members.

 I am a Police Officer in the employ of the Port Authority of NY & NJ.
 I have been such for the greater part of the last 23 years.
 On Sept.
 11th, 2001, our Police Department suffered the greatest single day loss in Law Enforcement history @ the World Trade Center.
 37 Officers from every rank (Superintendent to Police Officer) as well as my partner, explosive detector K-9 Sirius were killed in the attack.
 Many would ask what the PAPD was doing in the World Trade Center.
 A little known fact was that we were always there.
 Since the Port Authority owned the buildings, we (the Police) were responsible for the public safety therein.
 We were there in 93′ as well as on 9/11.
 We were in fact the first responders to this tragedy & in conjunction with the NYPD, FDNY, EMS & other Emergency Service Units actively participated in the greatest rescue effort this city had ever seen.